 Line 24a - Enter the amount of income tax imposed that you paid.
+This amount can be negative.
+If negative, enter the number using a minus sign (-).

 Line 24b - Enter the amount of income tax substantially similar to New York State's pass-through entity tax that was imposed and paid on your behalf by an entity.
 Only include taxes paid on your behalf that were imposed on income that was accurately sourced to the state in which the taxes were paid.
-For more information on other state taxes that qualify, see our website at www.tax.ny.gov/pit/credits/resident\credit.htm.
+For more information on other state taxes that qualify, see our website at www.tax.ny.gov/pit/credits/resident_credit.htm.